 As a Professional Writing and Communications major, I really like how small the class sizes are.
 They provide individual attention and take time to critique my writing, which has helped me grow as a writer and prepare for a future career.
 The professors that I had my freshman year still remember my name and will stop to ask me how my poetry or book is doing.
 It is such a personal experience that I don’t know if I would be able to get anywhere else.
 I was also drawn to Walsh because they had a Marching Band with a twirling line that I could join.
 Marching Band has given me a way to attach myself back home.

 - Personal Attention.
 Our class sizes are small, giving students more one-on-one attention from their instructors.
 Each student also is assigned an advisor and mentor for guidance throughout the undergraduate experience.

 - Selective Coursework.
 Because half of the program allows for student choice, students can tailor their studies to align with their particular interests and career goals, whether it's focusing on literature, growing deep roots in creative or professional writing, or learning how to gather and disseminate information efficiently and effectively.
 This flexible and individualized opportunity empowers students to choose the concentration that suits them best.

 - Additional Specialties.
 The program is intentionally small to allow students to pair an English major with a second major or a minor in a professional area, such as Marketing, Education, Communication, or Government and Foreign Affairs.
-Students can choose from numerous minors in the English program, as well, that complement different fields of study including literature, French, Spanish, Latin and creative or professional writing.
+Students can choose from numerous minors in the English program, as well.

-Writing plays a significant role in this major.
+- Emphasis on Writing.
 Students must choose from courses in professional, technical, or creative writing.
-Instead of a literature focus, they also may develop an additional fifteen-hour concentration where they learn about the composing process and gain tutoring experience, study modern rhetoric, and develop the writing styles necessary for grant writing and careers in electronic and print media.
+Instead of a literature focus, they also may develop an additional 15-hour concentration where they learn about the composing process and gain tutoring experience, study modern rhetoric, and develop the writing styles necessary for grant writing and careers in electronic and print media.